JaxsonMansouriRF/reactology/README.md

 Start the development server:

-`npm start`
+`npm run dev`

-Open your browser and navigate to `http://localhost:3000` to see the app running.
+Open your browser and navigate to `http://localhost:5173` to see the app running.

 * * * * *